ManticoreGamesInc/platform-documentation/src/index.md

 - Assets may change
 - We may need to wipe content during Alpha

-## The CORE Alpha is Confidential
+## The Core Alpha is Confidential

-**Everything you see in CORE, in this documentation, and in the games CORE creates is strictly confidential.**
+**Everything you see in Core, in this documentation, and in the games Core creates is strictly confidential.**

-We’re excited to share these very early stages of CORE with you.
+We’re excited to share these very early stages of Core with you.
 We ask that you respect confidentiality so that we can be as transparent as possible with the community.

 ## About the Documentation